-As of August 21, 2021, students are required to be vaccinated.
-See the Mandatory Vaccination Policy below.
-Students, faculty, and staff should refer to the COVID-19 SharePoint site for the latest information on policies and procedures as well as the July 28 and August 9 memos from Dr. Heath.
+The above link references the latest guidance for students for the spring semester.
+Students, faculty, and staff should refer to the COVID-19 SharePoint site for the latest information on policies and procedure.
+This site has the latest memos from Dr. Heath to the college community.
 Email remains the primary form of communication with the campus community.

 This policy adopts the State of New York directive that public colleges and universities mandate that all students who intend to engage in-person at a SUNY campus or facility must receive a COVID-19 vaccination.

 As of December 31, 2021, NYS Governor Hochul announced a mandate that all SUNY and CUNY students receive a booster as soon as they are eligible.

 As of March 15, 2022, only those students, residents, staff, and faculty who are regularly on campus that are eligible for the booster but not received it yet are required to test every other week.
 In addition, those who were granted a temporary accommodation for the COVID-19 booster will require every other week testing, as well.
 Nurse Gomez sends regular correspondence via email to the community and directly to those who require testing.
 She maintains an updated resource file for off-campus testing available to the campus community through SharePoint.
 Those who have already received their COVID-19 booster or are not eligible yet are not required to test.